-Provide a description of the key findings, which must include all of the following sections plus any additional data you believe is relevant.
+Provide a description of the key findings, which should include all of the following sections plus any additional data you believe is relevant.

-4.1 Rainfall and Evaporation Data for the Locality Complete Table 1.
+4.1 Rainfall & Evaporation Data for the Locality

 Handy Hint No. 2: Links to weather stations within the Shire are available from Council's website.